yhshin11/dotfiles/README.md

 This repository is mostly here for my personal convenience, but feel free to borrow/steal whatever you find useful.

+**WARNING**: Do not blindly copy or execute the contents of this repo if you do not fully understand what they're doing.

 ## Clean setup